Justhespoon/Justhespoon.github.io/README.md

 # Justhespoon.github.io

 # Project title
-A short discription of the website and what it does
+A online shopping store that specializes in steel toe boots for trade workers

 # Installation
 Go to the website

 # Usage
-run it in web browser
+run it in web browser, and you can travers the website by using the side panel and header of the website

 # Authors
 Leandro veloso, Kris Baijnauth, Mahammad Samadov